ncthuan/AI-berkeley-coursework/reinforcement/README.md

 ## Q6 Bridge Crossing Revisited
-It's impossible.
+The answer is 'impossible'.
 The agent was only wandering around and not heading to the goal.
 Eventhough the epsilon is set from 1 down to 0, which means the agent is learning with selecting the best action, the right policy is still not learned after 50 iterations.

 ## Q7 Q-Learning and Pacman
 No further coding required